Avatar

 Experience

-Postdoctoral Fellow - Leverhulme
+Postdoctoral Research Associate - Leverhulme

 Natural History Museum

-Jan 2021 – Present London
+Jan 2021 – Jan 2024 London

 Back to the Water: Body size evolution in marine mammals.